Skip to main content

 Annotations

-Add arrows, text callouts, and highlight shapes directly on the timeline to guide viewer attention to key areas.
+Add arrows, text callouts, and highlight shapes on the timeline.
+Guide viewer attention to specific areas without requiring post-production in a separate editor.

-Pricing: ScreenBuddy is $9.99 one-time.
+Pricing: ScreenBuddy costs $29.99 as a one-time purchase.
 No subscription, no cloud storage fees, no per-seat licensing.
-Runs entirely on your Mac and works offline.
+The app runs entirely on your Mac and works offline.

 OBS StudioYes (composited)NoNoFreeYes

-Bottom line: OBS is the best choice if you need a free tool and are willing to invest time in configuration.
-ScreenBuddy is the right choice if you want webcam recording, editing, zoom effects, and export all in one place without a learning curve or recurring cost.
+When to choose what: OBS is the right pick if you want a completely free tool and are willing to invest time learning scene configuration.
+Loom works best for teams that prioritize instant sharing via cloud links and AI-powered summaries.
+ScreenBuddy fills the gap if you want webcam recording, editing, zoom effects, and export in one Mac app without a learning curve or recurring subscription.

 7. Tips for Better Webcam Recordings

-Getting webcam recording to work is only half the job.
-Here's how to make the webcam footage actually look good:
+Getting webcam recording to work is half the job.
+These four adjustments determine whether the webcam footage actually looks good in the final output.

-Position your webcam at eye level.
-A laptop camera below the desk surface forces an unflattering upward angle.
-Raise the laptop on a stand, or use an external webcam mounted at monitor height.
+Place your webcam at eye level or slightly above.
+Laptop cameras sit below desk height by default, which forces an unflattering upward angle.
+A laptop stand or external webcam mounted at monitor height fixes this.

-A cluttered background is distracting.
-Use a plain wall, a tidy bookshelf, or enable a virtual background if your recording software supports it.
-ScreenBuddy's gradient backgrounds frame the screen content, not the webcam feed directly.
+A cluttered background pulls attention away from the screen content.
+Use a plain wall, a tidy bookshelf, or a virtual background.
+ScreenBuddy's gradient backgrounds frame the screen recording itself, keeping visual focus on what you are demonstrating.

-It feels unnatural, but looking at the camera lens (not your screen preview) creates eye contact with viewers.
-Place your screen content directly below or beside the camera to minimize the angle of deviation.
+Looking at the camera lens -- not your own preview on screen -- creates the impression of eye contact with viewers.
+Place your content window directly below or beside the camera to minimize gaze angle.

 Frequently Asked Questions

-Can I record screen and facecam at the same time on Mac?
+Can I record my screen and facecam at the same time on Mac?

-What’s the best free screen recorder with webcam for Mac?
+What is the best free screen recorder with webcam overlay for Mac?

-How do I add a webcam overlay to screen recordings?
+How do I set up a webcam overlay in OBS Studio on Mac?

 Can I edit webcam size and position after recording?